NEW: Malala Yousufzai moves her limbs, a military spokesman says

 A ‘barbaric act’

-President Asif Ali Zardari told Malala’s father Friday that he was grieving and in shock over her shooting, and he condemned “the barbaric act of the militants,” according to a news release from his office.
+President Asif Ali Zardari told Malala’s father Friday that he was grieving and in shock over her shooting, and he condemned “the barbaric act of the militants,” according to a release from Zardari’s office.

 The president also said Malala and the other two victims of the attack should get free medical care.